 2009 Chevrolet Silverado 1500 Interior

-The 2000 Chevrolet Silverado has a well-built and comfortable interior.
+The 2009 Chevrolet Silverado has a well-built and comfortable interior.
 Buyers can choose from two basic interior packages.
-The base Work Truck (WT), or "pure pickup" interior has few features but durable materials like vinyl seats and rubber floor mats that can be easily hosed down.
-Chevy also offers a Luxury Truck (LT) or "luxury inspired" interior, which has the option of luxury accents like leather seating and a Bose stereo.
+The base Work Truck (WT) interior has few features but durable materials like vinyl seats and rubber floor mats that can be easily hosed down.
+Chevy also offers a LT trim, which has the option of luxury accents like leather seating and a Bose stereo.
 Both basic interior packages can be enhanced with individual options as well as option packages, though some reviewers say the competition offers more day-to-day livability in its interiors.

 - "The interior is well-finished enough, with nicely grained surfaces and a clean overall design.
 But our top-line LTZ's black interior is more than a little monochromatic and dreary and the tiny control buttons on the center stack are hard to use." -- Edmunds

-Reviewers were generally impressed with the seating in the Silverado, though many felt that the backseat of the Extended Cab model left a lot to be desired.
-The Crew Cab model received better reviews.
+Reviewers were generally impressed with the seating in the Silverado, though many felt that the backseat of the extended cab model was a little short on space.
+The crew cab model received better reviews.

 - "Ample adult room.
 Bucket or bench, the seats are comfortable if somewhat lacking in side support." -- Consumer Guide

-- "The Silverado's front bucket seats are more comfortable than those you'll find in the F-150, though the leather quality isn't quite up to par.
-It's certainly a step above the vinyl-with-a-touch-of-leather Dodge slaps in the Ram, however." -- Left Lane News
+- "The Silverado's front bucket seats are more comfortable than those you'll find in the F-150, though the leather quality isn't quite up to par." -- Left Lane News

-Because of the number of trim levels and option packages offered on the Silverado, it's possible to have a pure workday interior or a near-luxury experience.
+Because of the number of trim levels and option packages offered on the Silverado, it's possible to have a pure workday interior or a more luxurious cabin.
 No matter what interior set up or features are chosen, reviewers agree that the interior is well-laid out and built solid, though some complain about the features the Silverado doesn't offer, though competitors do.

 - "Classic and elegant, the Silverado's interior is light on trendy chrome and silver-painted plastic.
 It's a design that will age well, even if it's a little conservative for some buyers today." -- Left Lane News